SRAM is the second most popular road bike groupset manufacturer. Many believe it’s better than Shimano.

 The difference between using mechanical and electronic groupsets is huge.
 Electronic groupsets are more convenient.

 SRAM calls their electronic groupsets eTap AXS.
-Unlike Shimano Di2, eTap AXS groupsets are fully wireless (there are no cables leading from the shifter to the battery).
+Unlike Shimano Di2, eTap AXS groupsets are fully wireless (no cables lead from the shifter to the battery).

-The AXS ensures compatibility of the groupset with a smartphone app that allows you to customize the shifting modes and other settings.
+The AXS ensures the groupset’s compatibility with a smartphone app that allows you to customize the shifting modes and other settings.
 Your groupset will also collect data on your shifting habits (which gears you use the most often, etc.).

 One of the best things about SRAM is that the components are compatible with each other, including the batteries.
 You can even swap the batteries from the front derailleur of Rival to the rear one of RED and vice versa.

-This can come in handy, for example, when the battery in the rear derailleur runs out.
+For example, this can come in handy when the battery in the rear derailleur runs out.
 You can swap batteries and still have enough gears to get home.

 Also available at competitivecyclist.com and performanebike.com